AnimaVR/NeuroSync_Player/README.md

 *Work in progress* so dont expect it to be perfect, but we are exploring how to stream the realtime api with the face data - it works, with some caveats :

-- its push to talk, holf right ctrl to speak then release
+- its push to talk, hold right ctrl to speak then release
 - Boundries can have occasional skips, needs some blending work
 - No long term memory
 - Set voice